matous-volf/clash-royale-dotnet/README.md

 These parts are not covered yet:
 - Tournaments
 - locations

+## Known issues
+Below are currently known problems this package has:
+- Players' upcoming Chests don't include Royal Wild Chest.
+It seems Supercell only grants this information to [RoyaleAPI](https://royaleapi.com/).
+- Challenges returned from the `GetCurrentChallenges` method have invalid end times.
+This is caused by a bug in the official API.

+Due to the implementation in this package, both of these issues are going to be resolved the moment they get fixed in the official API.

 ## Contact
 If you encounter any bug or imperfection, please let me know by submitting an [issue](https://github.com/matousvolf/clash-royale-dotnet/issues).